William Baillie (engraver)

 William Baillie (1723–1810) often known as "Captain William Baillie" was an Irish printmaker, known especially for works in the style of, or directly copied from, the etchings of Rembrandt.
 Usually described as an amateur artist, he was an officer in the British Army until 1761, and later held the post of Commissioner of Stamps.
-He also acted as an agent for art collectors, most notably Lord Bute.
+He also acted as an agent for art collectors, most notably the very wealthy politician Lord Bute.

 Life

 Baillie was born at Kilbride, County Carlow, on 5 June 1723.
 He was educated at Dr. Sheridan's school in Dublin, and at about the age of eighteen his father sent him to London to study law.
 However he decided to follow the example of a younger brother and join the army.
 After some opposition from his father, he was allowed to accept of a commission offered to him by Lord Archibald Hamilton, in the 13th Regiment of Foot.
 He joined the regiment as the senior ensign before the battle of Lafeldt, where he carried the colours.
 He served with this regiment for many years, and was at the battle of Culloden, and at several engagements in Germany.
 He then became an officer in the 51st Regiment and was with them as captain of the grenadiers and paymaster at the battle of Minden.
 He then spent some time in the 17th Light Dragoons before selling his commission.